Ale32bit/Solstice-docs/docs/index.md

 The file `locale.conf` contains the messages of commands and features, you can customize and translate commands from this file.

+The file `modules.conf` contains the key-value pairs of modules that can be disabled.
+Restart the server to apply.

 ## Reporting issues

 The issue tracker is available on the [GitHub repository](https://github.com/Ale32bit/Solstice/issues).